dokku/dokku/docs/deployment/images.md

 You can alternatively add image pulled from a docker Registry and deploy app from it by using tagging feature.
 In this example, we are deploying from Docker Hub.

-1. Create dokku app as usuall
+1. Create dokku app as usual

     ```shell
     dokku apps:create test-app